NADIA-ALSALEM/Git-Practice-Nadia-Al-Salem/README.md

 5. **Push your branch** to your forked repository on GitHub.
 6. **Open a Pull Request** to the original repository, describing your changes.
 7. **Wait for review** and merge your contribution once approved.

+## Task Summary

+This repository was created to practice basic Git and GitHub workflows.
+The tasks included initializing a repository, creating and merging branches,
+adding new files, and updating the README with a brief project summary.